Cynsar-Capital/cynsar-capital-web/content/pages/index.md

     colors: colors-d
     title: Want to invest with us?
     text: >
-      We will notify you every time a shipment is heading to your neighborhood, and you could immediatly let us know if you want in or not
+      We will connect you with one of our partner in your respective geography that will guide you the next steps.
     form:
       type: FormBlock
       elementId: sign-up-form